 When you click on Curriculum from the left menu, you'll be taken to the Curriculum index page.
 From there, you can access:

-Click Courses to see the Base Curriculum and the courses at your school.
-Once you click Course, you will be taken to the Course Grid Page (shown below).
+Click Courses to see the courses at your school and the Base Curriculum.
+Once you click Courses, you will be taken to the Course Grid page (shown below).
 From this page you can:

 - Access courses from the Base Curriculum

 - Access courses from past years at your school

 - See what courses are recommended

-Courses are organized into three categories: recommended, teacher created, and Older (Note: you may have to click the "show more courses" button to see your teacher created or older courses).
+Courses are organized into categories: recommended, district or school created, teacher created, and outdated (Note: you may have to click the "show more courses" button to see your teacher created or older courses).

 - Recommended Courses: Here you'll find the most current versions of courses.
 See why we have recommended courses

 - Teacher Created Courses: Here you'll find courses created by other Summit Learning educators from your school.

 - Outdated courses from Summit Learning: These are courses with more up-to-date versions available.
 We suggest using the newest versions (found under "Recommended Courses").